itamarkast/UoEmorphology/assessment.md

 - What we've learned and how we've grown (portfolio: reflections)
 - How well we've learned the skills (portfolio: exercises)
-- How we can apply the new knowledge (project)
+- How we can apply the new knowledge and create (project)

 Accordingly, self-assessment will rely on the following: